Jackson County Missouri Assistance Programs.

 United Inner City Services is located at 2008 E 12th St in Kansas City, MO 64127.
 The non-profit can provide grants for electric, heating, and utility bills.
 Additional services may be money for rent in Jackson County Missouri, a free food pantry, and clothing.
 Phone (816) 994-5449.

 Kansas City Missouri Housing Authority – A number of low-income housing and emergency rent assistance is offered for the elderly and families with children.
 The main goal is to provide affordable and safe housing, economic opportunity and a suitable living environment.
 Also can administer section 8 housing applications.
-920 Main, 4th & 7th floors, Kansas City, Missouri 64111, dial (816) 968-4100, or click more information.
+920 Main, 4th & 7th floors, Kansas City, Missouri 64111, dial (816) 968-4100, or click more information on Kansas City Housing Authority,

-Clothing, holiday assistance, and basic needs - Families in the Kansas City metropolitan area who need items such as work clothes, school supplies, diapers, and similar items can contact a clothing closet.
+Free clothing, holiday assistance, and basic needs - Families in the Kansas City metropolitan area who need items such as work clothes, school supplies, diapers, and similar items can contact a clothing closet.
 The centers will often provide goods for free or they may distribute vouchers/gift certificates for free items.
 If you do not qualify then you can also decide to shop at a thrift store.
-Read more.
+Read more free clothes and school supplies in Kansas City.

 REAP provides help in the Raytown area.
 They assist with free food and clothing supplies, including back to school supplies.
 Some emergency grants may be offered for paying back rent, or heating bills if it can lead to homelessness.
 The charity will also require all applicants go through budgeting and financial counseling classes.
 Read more REAP assistance programs.